umakantp/jsmart/README.md

 jSmart [![Build Status](https://travis-ci.org/umakantp/jsmart.png?branch=master)](https://travis-ci.org/umakantp/jsmart)
 ======

-jSmart is a port of the Smarty Template Engine to Javascript, a JavaScript template library that supports the template [syntax](https://github.com/umakantp/jsmart/wiki/syntax) and all the features (functioens, variable modifiers, etc.) of the well-known PHP template engine [Smarty](http://www.smarty.net/).
+jSmart is a port of the Smarty Template Engine to Javascript, a JavaScript template library that supports the template [syntax](https://github.com/umakantp/jsmart/wiki/syntax) and all the features (functions, variable modifiers, etc.) of the well-known PHP template engine [Smarty](http://www.smarty.net/).

-jSmart is written entirely in JavaScript, does not have any DOM/DHTML/browser or third-party JavaScript library dependencies and can be run in a web browser as well as a standalone JavaScript interpreter or [CommonJS](http://www.commonjs.org/) environments like [node.js](http://nodejs.org/).
+jSmart is written entirely in JavaScript, does not have any DOM/browser or third-party JavaScript library dependencies and can be run in a web browser as well as a standalone JavaScript interpreter or [CommonJS](http://www.commonjs.org/) environments like [node.js](https://nodejs.org/).

 jSmart supports plugin architecture, you can [extend it with custom plugins](https://github.com/umakantp/jsmart/wiki/Create-Plugin): functions, blocks and variable modifiers, [templates inclusion](https://github.com/umakantp/jsmart/wiki/Include-Templates), [templates inheritance](https://github.com/umakantp/jsmart/wiki/Template-Inheritance) and overriding, [caching](https://github.com/umakantp/jsmart/wiki/Caching), [escape HTML](https://github.com/umakantp/jsmart/wiki/escape_html).